samuelscho92/c201-simplified/C201_FM_Simplified/C201_3A_What_Is_Real.md

 Jesus also challenged those who were skilled at reading the weather but blind to what truly mattered:

-**Luke 12:54–56 (NLT)**
+**Luke 12:54–59 (NLT)**

 > Then Jesus turned to the crowd and said, "When you see clouds beginning to form in the west, you say, 'Here comes a shower.'
 And you are right.
 When the south wind blows, you say, 'Today will be a scorcher.'
 And it is.
 You fools!
-You know how to interpret the weather signs of the earth and sky, but you don't know how to interpret the present times."
+You know how to interpret the weather signs of the earth and sky, but you don't know how to interpret the present times.
+Why can’t you decide for yourselves what is right?
+When you are on the way to court with your accuser, try to settle the matter before you get there.
+Otherwise, your accuser may drag you before the judge, who will hand you over to an officer, who will throw you into prison.
+And if that happens, you won’t be free again until you have paid the very last penny."

 People in every age are skilled at reading what affects their money, their status, and their comfort.
-But they are blind to the most important reality — that they stand before a holy God and must give an account.
+But they are blind to the most important reality — that they stand before a holy God who will judge our lives.

 *Definitions:*